 Joe Exotic’s other brother, Yarri Schreibvogel, appeared in Tiger King 2 and shed some light on the family’s dynamic — and, yep, there still doesn’t seem to be much love there.
-He even uses a drawing of his brother for target practice and reveals that they haven’t seen each other in 20 years.
-According to Yarri, Joe would dress up as different characters and always managed to get out of chores, which caused fighting among the family.
+He uses a drawing of his brother for target practice and reveals that they haven’t seen each other in 20 years.
+According to Yarri, Joe would dress up as different characters and always managed to get out of chores, which caused fighting within the family.
 Joe and his brother also talked about the physical abuse they endured by their father.

-Yarri’s appearance in Tiger King 2 comes months after another doc, Shooting Joe Exotic, explored the family’s past.
+Yarri’s appearance in Tiger King 2 came months after another doc, Shooting Joe Exotic, explored the family’s past.
 As Screen Rant reports, Joe claimed in a 2020 letter that he’d been molested by Yarri at a young age, though Yarri denied this.

 If you or someone you know are experiencing suicidal thoughts, call 911, or call the National Suicide Prevention Hotline at 1-800-273-8255 or text HOME to the Crisis Text Line at 741741.
 If you or someone you know has been sexually assaulted, you can call the National Sexual Assault Telephone Hotline at 800-656-HOPE (4673) or visit hotline.rainn.org.